lolipusechka/TestSteamWebPage/README.md

-#Testing "Steam" Web Page
+# Testing "Steam" Web Page
-Using Selenium, TestNG
+> Using Selenium and TestNG